Warning: ALL spoilers are unmarked. You Have Been Warned.

 - Always Someone Better:

-- Viren was previously shown to be the most knowledgeable character about magic in the show, only to be largely upstaged by Aaravos' knowledge.
+- Viren was previously shown to be the most knowledgeable character about magic in the show, only to be largely upstaged by Aaravos's knowledge.

 - He also upstages Callum in magic.
 Ordinarily, one has to be born with a connection to a Primal Source to use its magic.
 Callum, with great effort, forges a connection to the sky arcanum.
 Aaravos can use all six forms of Primal magic, meaning he forged connections to the other five.

 - Ambiguously Evil: Aaravos's allegiance and goals aren't quite clear.
 He is (presumably) helping Viren because he is the only one he can interact with.
 It's also implied that he is locked away somewhere, as when asked where he is, he admits he doesn't know and Viren suspects that the mirror was used by the Dragon King and Queen to keep an eye on him.
 Therefore, Aaravos may be someone powerful but unpredictable or a genuinely arrested and dangerous criminal.
-The fact that Viren can't find any information on him and that Aaravos encourages him to intimidate the other kingdoms into uniting raises even more suspicions.
+The fact that Viren can't find any information on him, that Runaan called him "something worse than death", and that Aaravos encourages him to intimidate the other kingdoms into uniting raises even more suspicions.

 - The Archmage: For Xadia, and described as such by Harrow.
 He is apparently powerful enough to have mastered magic in all six primal sources, despite logic dictating he should be only capable of using star magic.
+Aaravos can also cast spells just by drawing a rune without a verbal incantation.
 He even seems to have some ability with Dark Magic.

 - Badass Baritone: Possibly the most powerful wizard ever and has a very deep voice.

-- Black Eyes of Evil: He's the only elf character with black sclera, possibly from his use of Dark Magic.
+- Black Eyes of Evil: He's the only elf character with permanent black sclerae, possibly from his use of Dark Magic.

 - Blood Magic: Being a magical being himself, he can use his blood as a Dark Magic component, namely in the ritual he performs with Viren to send a Familiar he can speak through from his location.